Costs Of Owning A Home: A Complete Guide

 Closing costs are all the fees and charges you’ll incur throughout the process of closing on your loan and purchasing your home.
 Closing costs include things like lender fees, taxes, insurance, title search fee, etc.

-Closing costs can range from 3% – 6% of the home’s price.
+Closing costs can range from 3% – 6% of the home’s purchase price.

 If you put down 3%, you’d need $10,404 in cash just for your down payment.
 If you put down 20%, which would allow you to avoid mortgage insurance, you’d need $69,360.